jedwards1211/js-toolchain/packages/js-toolchain/README.md

 ## Assumptions

 - All source files are in `src`
 - Test files are in `test`.
-You can override this by specifying options for mocha in `config.mocha` in your `package.json`.
+You can override this by specifying options for mocha in `['@jedwards1211/js-toolchain'].mochaArgs` in your `package.json`.
 - You want to publish the package via `semantic-release`
 - You're using CircleCI